bonitasoft/bonita-doc/md/forms.md

 Form definition <!--{.h2}-->

-A form is a UI artifact used in the context of a process to gather inputs from somebody (company employee or external actor).
+A form is a UI artifact used in the context of a process to gather inputs from a user (company employee or external actor).
 It can be a process instantiation form or a human task form.
 There are some extra things to consider when creating a form compared to a page, concerning how data is passed between the process instance and the form.

 A [context](contracts-and-contexts.md) is the set of data provided by the process instance or task instance to the form.
 There is no context for a process instantiation form.